 Useful experience for recruitment consultants includes any work dealing with people, such as sales or human resources.

 What are the chances of getting a job?

-- businesses and government departments are cutting costs by hiring fewer staff
+- some businesses and government departments cutting costs by hiring fewer staff

-- recruitment agencies are saving money by cutting back on staffing
+- recruitment agencies saving money by cutting back on staffing

-- more businesses are saving money by using in-house staff for recruitment.
+- some businesses using in-house staff for recruitment.

 Generalist agencies that recruit for a range of industries, and provide permanent, contract and temporary staff are doing better than most specialist agencies.
-However, specialist recruitment consultants in some areas, such as IT and building and construction, are always needed.
+However, opportunities for consultants who recruit for growing industries, such as IT and building and construction, are increasing.

 Types of employers varied